 (2) Audit-related fees primarily include fees for attestation and related services that are not reported under audit fees.

 (3) Tax fees primarily include fees for tax compliance, assistance with preparation of tax return filings and tax advisory services.

-(4) All other fees include fees for a gap analysis on regulatory and industry parties' requirements in relation to security controls over web-based platform.
+(4) All other fees include fees for a gap analysis on system security controls in overseas offices.